owncloud/docs/docs/build-the-docs.md

 Please see the [documentaion](https://yarnpkg.com/lang/en/docs/cli/run/) for more information about the the `yarn run` command.

+The difference when running `antora` versus `antora-local` is that the latter command already defines localhost as URL where the documentation is displayed.
+See also: [Overwrite the Default URL](#overwrite-the-default-url) below.

 ## Generating the Documentation

 The documentation can be generated in HTML and PDF formats.